 Early Bird Care is from 6:00 a.m. to 7:30 a.m.
 Only students enrolled in Early Bird Care may be dropped off during these hours.
 This service is provided on a full-time basis only; drop-ins will not be accommodated.
-Reservations must be requested and cancelled in writing; forms are available in the Family Portal.
+Reservations must be requested during enrollment or by calling the school.
 Parents using Early Bird Care must walk their child to their assigned classroom and sign the student in with a staff member.
 Early Bird Care reservations are paid for with the current month's tuition.